dhis2/academy-dhis2-fundamentals/Fundamentals-v2.0/Introduction-to-DHIS2/source-doc/Introduction-to-dhis2_V1.md

 ### Use Case 2: Combating Malaria in Laos

-#### Use Case 2: Combating Malaria in Laos

-##### Use Case 2: DHIS2 as a flexible platform to meet the national strategy needs from malaria reporting to malaria tracking for elimination
+#### Use Case 2: DHIS2 as a flexible platform to meet the national strategy needs from malaria reporting to malaria tracking for elimination

 In this section, you will learn how DHIS2 was used for **malaria control and elimination programs** in Lao.
 This is an excellent use case to demonstrate **DHIS2's ability to evolve over time** as new data requirements and needs emerge.
 While this example focuses specifically on malaria data, the same processes and tools can apply to other types of programs managed in DHIS2.